 Basically, the complete opposite of Rocker.

-Rocker originally tried to conceal his identity.
+The bullpen pitcher with 332 strikeouts to his name originally tried to conceal his identity.
 He told other contestants he was former MLB pitcher John Wetteland, who actually kind of looks like him.
 Rocker selected an orange buff and thus was placed in the Coyopa Tribe.
 He aligned himself with a teammate and tribemate named Val Collins.

 John Rocker on Survivor